Frequently Asked Questions

 Saorgus Energy initiated the development of Dublin Array and has also developed over 300MW of onshore wind energy projects in Ireland.
 It also owns and operates three onshore wind farms.

 The project is in the development phase.
 RWE is leading on the development of the project on behalf of the partnership.
-We are expecting to submit the application for planning consent in early 2023.
+We are expecting to submit the application for planning consent in 2023.

 There is a comprehensive stakeholder and community engagement programme available on this website.
 We will be updating this project website regularly in order that everyone can view key facts, news and development details.

 Following our submission of our updated development consent application, you will also be entitled to take part in the statutory process by submitting comments on the project directly to the relevant consenting authority.

 Dublin Array is a proposed offshore wind farm on the Kish and Bray Banks, approximately 10km from the coastline of Counties Dublin and Wicklow.

-Depending on the final turbine selection each turbine will have a generating capacity between 8MW and 15MW, which means that the electricity generated by the wind farm will be between 600MW – 900MW.
-The figure will be dependent upon the size and number of turbines that we install.
+Depending on the final number and size of turbines installed, the project will deliver up to 824MW.
 We are continuing to undertake technical and environmental studies and consultation activities to bring forward a project which is aligned with government policy and renewable energy targets.

 RWE is investigating the availability of suitable ports both for construction and for operations during the life of the wind farm.